apostrophecms/apostrophe-documentation/modules/apostrophe-module/index.md

 even if an `apos.change` event would otherwise cause it to be created again.

-If `req` is given and `when` is not, the singleton is always created; it is assumed that you are looking at the request to decide if it is needed before calling.
+If `req` is given and `when` is not, the singleton is always created; it is assumed that you are def the request to decide if it is needed before calling.

 If `when` is given, the singleton is created only for the specified scene (`always` or `user`).